Why Kale Is the Coolest Vegetable

 During the winter months when other leafy greens are out of season, kale is in full bloom, in season, and richest in flavor.
 This leafy green, cruciferous vegetable is versatile to cook with and can be prepared just like spinach or any other greens.

-As one of the most nutritionally dense foods, Kale scores a perfect 1,000 on the Aggregate Nutrient Density Index (just like the giant banners say at Whole Foods Market).
+As one of the most nutritionally dense foods, Kale scores a perfect 1,000 on the Aggregate Nutrient Density Index.
 The ANDI score is a food rating system that measures nutrients per calorie.
 One cup of kale has only 36 calories but it’s chock full of Vitamins K (1328% RDA), A (192%), C (90%), and E (6%).
 Kale also has calcium (9%), iron (6%), manganese, copper, calcium, fiber (10%), vitamin B6, potassium, iron, phytochemicals and even Omega 3 Fatty Acids (10%).

 Here’s what Kale's nutrients do for YOU!: